cxai/Docker-CxCore/README.md

 A modular, fast and up-to-date environment for running Checkmarx Static Application Security Testing solution as Docker containers.
 I.e. CxSAST running on Docker.
 If you are looking for the docker containers for various third-party systems that integrate with CxSAST look [here](https://github.com/cxai/Docker-CxIntegrations).

 ## About
 This is an **unofficial**, unsupported development release not intended for production.
-Treat it as a proof of concept to show that it's indeed possible to run it on Windows Docker Containers.
+Treat it as a proof of concept to show that it's indeed possible to run CxSAST on Windows Docker Containers.

 * Cloud friendly - deployable with a single command, fully modularized for redundancy and scalability
-* Instant startup and shutdown
+* Fully dockerized - instant startup and shutdown, each component in its own container
 * Scale up or down by adding and removing engine containers.
 Engines self-add themselves into the scan manager configuration.
-* Database can be backed-up and swapped on the fly
-* A Web GUI (portainer) controller for all components, networks and volumes
+* A database is persisted through container changes and upgrades

 Docker images:
 * CxSAST Manager - Scan, job and system managers
 * CxSAST Portal - Web UI
 * CxSAST Engine - Scan engine
-* MSSQL Express - A custom build of the microsoft's linux mssql server with telemetry disabled
+* CxSAST DB - A custom build of the Microsoft's MSSQL server for Linux with telemetry disabled

 The build *does not* contain the Checkmarx installer or the license required to run CxSAST.
 You will need to download, unzip the installer separately and get the license before it can run.
 Read more in the [build section](build.md).